-Further, as required by the UAE Federal Decree Law No. (32) of 2021, we report that for the year ended 31 December 2023:
+Further, as required by the UAE Federal Law No. (32) of 2021, we report that for the year ended 31 December 2024:

-- i) We have obtained all the information we considered necessary for the purposes of our audit; - ii) The consolidated financial statements have been prepared and comply, in all material respects, with the applicable provisions of the UAE Federal Decree Law No. (32) of 2021; - iii) The Group has maintained proper books of account in accordance with established accounting principles; - iv) The financial information included in the Board of Directors' report is consistent with the books of account of the Group; - v) As disclosed in note (9) to the consolidated financial statements, the Group has purchased shares during the year ended 31 December 2023; - vi) Note (33) to the consolidated financial statements discloses material related party transactions and the terms under which they were conducted; and - vii) Based on the information that has been made available to us, nothing has come to our attention which causes us to believe that the Group has, during the year ended 31 December 2023, contravened any of the applicable provisions of the UAE Federal Decree Law No. (32) of 2021 or of its Articles of Association which would materially affect its activities or its financial position as at 31 December 2023.
+- i) We have obtained all the information we considered necessary for the purposes of our audit; - ii) The consolidated financial statements have been prepared and comply, in all material respects, with the applicable provisions of the UAE Federal Law No. (32) of 2021; - iii) The Group has maintained proper books of account in accordance with established accounting principles; - iv) The financial information included in the Board of Directors' report is consistent with the books of account of the Group: - v) Note 10 to the consolidated financial statements discloses purchases or investment in shares during the financial year ended 31 December 2024; - vi) Note 32 to the consolidated financial statements discloses material related party transactions and the terms under which they were conducted; - vii) Note 29 to the consolidated financial statements discloses social contributions made during the financial year ended 31 December 2024; and - viii) Based on the information that has been made available to us, nothing has come to our attention which causes us to believe that the Group has, during the year ended 31 December 2024, contravened any of the applicable provisions of the UAE Federal Law No. (32) of 2021 or of its Articles of Association which would materially affect its activities or its financial position as at 31 December 2024.